spbu-se/duplicate-finder/docs/index.md

 ### Duplicate Report

-Using a checkbox, you can select to display already marked duplicates instead of building heat map, and then export report with File manu if needed.
+Using a checkbox, you can select to display already marked duplicates instead of building heat map, and then export report with File menu if needed.

 Source Code
 ===========